03 Jul, 2025

 Radiation therapy involves aiming radiation beams at the tumor.
 It can be used after surgery or as a primary treatment with or without chemotherapy.
 The latest techniques, like IMRT, IGRT, and TomoTherapy-H, are available for delivering radiation for oral cancer to provide better results with minimum side effects.

 Chemotherapy is a treatment where a specific drug is injected or given orally into the body that kills cancer cells.
 It is given before surgery to shrink the disease or after surgery with radiation.
-It can be taken outpatiently, although some may require hospitalization.
+It can be an outpatient procedure, although some may require hospitalization.

 People who are diagnosed with advanced oral carcinoma will likely need reconstructive surgery and some rehabilitation for aesthetic purposes and also to assist with essential functions like speech, swallowing, and chewing.

 Different reconstruction options are now available, from local flaps to regional flaps to microvascular-free flaps.
-In these, the part of the mouth removed is reconstructed with skin, muscle, and bone taken from other parts of the body.
+During this procedure, the portion of the mouth removed is reconstructed with skin, muscle, and bone taken from other parts of the body.
 This is done in a single stage, along with the surgery for cancer removal.

 Rehabilitation involves dentures, dental implants, or a specific facial prosthesis to replace missing teeth and tissues in the mouth or face.
 An artificial palate (obturator) replaces any missing tissue or teeth in the upper jaw.